jakubdrobny/e-mcdp/README.md

 ### TODO

-- FIX: WindowModel::run does not run properly on windows, overlap count is equal to the entire genome overlap count instead of the correct overlap for findow
 - make `CMakeLists.txt` file so everyone can use it easily
-- write a proper documentation on how to use it will all flags
 - add --h/--help flag and print help info for all flags
-- finish writing the function to calculate 4 sets of probabilities to be merged
 - implement a flow to run fast algorithm for overlapping sets of windows:
   - specify --algorithm naive/fast
   - split overlapping windows into sections